nikisetti01/crawler-quality-scoring-model/README.md

 - Moving from **page-centric quality estimation** to **outlink utility prediction**.
 - Designing and fine-tuning **LLM-based models** for binary classification and score estimation.
 - Extending models with **metadata fusion** (anchors, domains, numeric link features).
-- Integrating predictions into a **crawler simulation framework** and benchmarking against BFS, DFS, and PageRank.

 ---